Corticofugal control equates to the fact that as the pathway begins in

 And in the case of Oriental Medicine, this

-in the United States today.
+the Orient.
 As a scientist I

 have no personal gain, nor political, ideological or philosophical barriers.